With ReSharper, you can quickly review the documentation on a symbol right in the editor.

 When you type a method call you can check the documentation of the method as soon as you have typed the method name.
-If the method has multiple overloads, ReSharper will let you choose between them:
+If the method has multiple overloads, ReSharper will let you choose one of them:

-- Pin window button that comes in handy whenever you need to preserve the contents of the Quick Documentation window before switching back to the editor.
-After you click this button, the window will stay on top of the editor while you work with other Visual Studio user interface items.
+Pin window button that comes in handy whenever you need to preserve the contents of the Quick Documentation popup before switching back to the editor.
+After you click this button, the popup will stay on top of the editor while you work with other Visual Studio user interface items.

-- Browser-like back/forward navigation buttons in the top left corner of the window.
+Browser-like back/forward navigation buttons in the top left corner of the popup.

 - Hyperlinks that let you navigate to documentation for related entities, including:

 The read more link that opens a relevant MSDN article for system symbols.